liquidcronos/praeflexbot_website/_pages/theses.md

     alt: "triped web banner"
 toc: true
 ---
-We offer a wide variety of theses in the field of Computer Engineering (Comp.E.), Physcs and Computer Science (Inf).
+We offer a wide variety of theses in the field of Computer Engineering (TI), Physcs and Computer Science (Inf).

 We believe that a thesis is a great opportunity to learn a new skill.
 So while previous experiences with robotics or realtime control systems are appreciated, is is not necessary to apply for a thesis with us.